Mattilsynet/map-nats-jetstream/component/README.md

-# Custom template test component
+# map-jetstream-nats test component

-This component is meant to test the [custom template capability provider](../) by an implementation of the interface on the component.
+This component is meant to test the [map-jetstream-nats](../) by an implementation of the interface on the component.

 ## Build